 Curbside Classic is a general interest automotive site with a special emphasis on documenting the older cars still on our streets, as well automotive history in general.
 A more detailed description of our mission and site is here.
 CC began in February of 2011, and has grown rapidly since then, attracting hundreds of thousands of Unique Visitors per month from around the globe.
 Here are some of the individuals who help make CC possible:

 Paul has transformed a lifelong passion of checking out interesting cars parked on the street into Curbside Classic.
 Fed up with corporate life after a stint in television, Paul moved his family to Eugene, Oregon in 1993.
 In 2007, he started writing for thetruthaboutcars.com, and later was the Managing Editor of that site.
-On a walk in 2009 he encountered a battered 1972 Cadillac that inspired a story; the light bulb lit and he began to document and write about the old cars still plying the streets.
+On a walk in 2009 he encountered a battered 1972 Cadillac that inspired a story; the light bulb lit and he began to document and write about the old cars still plying the streets of Eugene.
 Curbside Classics became one of the most popular series at TTAC.com, and in February of 2011, Paul founded CurbsideClassic.com to create a home for writers and readers that share a similar interest for everything automotive, but most of all older cars and history.

 Editors and regular Contributors (listed alphabetically):